aeternity/protocol/channels/ON-CHAIN.md

 transaction, authenticated by everyone involved.

-In the case of a solo closing, operations are subject to the `lock_period`, during which the closing state can be disputed via a `channel_slash` or even progressed further on-chain via `channel_force_progress_tx` transactions.
+In the case of a solo closing, operations are subject to the `lock_period`, during which the closing state can be disputed via a `channel_slash_tx` or even progressed further on-chain via `channel_force_progress_tx` transactions.